Vsevolod-Muronets/Porfolio/IBM_AI_Engineering/Developing AI Applications with Python and Flask/Module 3 - Creating AI Application and Deploy using Flask/final_project/README.md

 2. **Assessment:**

-   **For Option 1 - AI Graded Submission and Evaluation**:  Ensure that you have pushed your __init__.py file to your forked GitHub repository by following the instructions [link](https://cf-courses-data.static.labs.skills.network/9Yqz09lYagTH_Eo5c9BXqQ/Get%20familiar%20with%20Git%20Commands-v1.md.html). in the provided link.
+   **For Option 1 - AI Graded Submission and Evaluation**:  Ensure that you have pushed your __init__.py file to your forked GitHub repository.
 Then, copy and save the public GitHub URL of the `__init__.py` file that contains the code to import the application module for the Final project submission and evaluation.

    **For Option 2 -Peer-Graded Submission and Evaluation**: Take a screenshot of the contents of the init file along with the final folder structure of the final_project directory.Make sure to fit both of the images into a single screenshot and name it `4a_packaging.png`for Peer Assignment.